- Propulsion: Electric N/AL

 The i3 doesn't have to be fully electric: An optional 650cc, 34-horsepower two-cylinder gasoline-burning range extender works like a generator to provide the battery with additional charge.
 The range extender only kicks in when truly needed and it does not send power directly to the i3's drive wheels.

-Without the range extender, the i3 is essentially relegated to urban motoring thanks to its 97-mile range.
+Without the range extender, the i3 is capable of driving for up to 153 miles on a single charge.
 Range extender attached, i3 drivers can expect something closer to 180 miles.
 A full charge is available in four and a half hours when the car is plugged into a home charger.

 The i3 is available in three trim levels: Deka World, Giga World and Tera World.